-Asian shares mostly higher ahead of US midterms vote
+World markets turn lower as eyes turn to US midterm election

 - Seattle-area company helps fringe site Gab return in wake of Pittsburgh synagogue shooting

-WALL STREET: U.S. stocks mostly rose Monday as financial and health care companies finished higher, while Apple and other technology companies fell further.
-Warren Buffett’s Berkshire Hathaway, which owns GEICO and other insurance businesses, led the rally in financial stocks after it reported strong results over the weekend.
-The S&P 500 index added 0.6 percent to 2,738.31.
-The Dow Jones Industrial Average rose 0.8 percent to 25,461.70, but the Nasdaq composite sank 0.4 percent, to 7,328.85.
-The Russell 2000 index of smaller-company stocks slipped 0.47 point to 1,547.51.
+ANALYST’S VIEWPOINT: “U.S. midterms may not spring any shocks in terms of who wins control of what but investors are understandably taking a cautious approach ahead of the results, given how markets have been over the last month,” Craig Erlam of OANDA said in a commentary.

-CHINA-U.S. TRADE: Keeping hopes alight for a resolution of a punishing trade war between the two biggest economies, a Chinese vice president, Wang Qishan, said at a conference in Singapore that Beijing is ready to discuss issues with the Trump administration.
+CHINA-U.S. TRADE: Keeping hopes alight for resolving a punishing trade war between the two biggest economies, a Chinese vice president, Wang Qishan, said at a conference in Singapore that Beijing is ready to discuss issues with the Trump administration.
 That followed positive assessments by both Chinese officials and President Donald Trump of a phone conversation last week between Trump and China’s President Xi Jinping.

-ENERGY: Benchmark U.S. crude slipped 20 cents to $62.90 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: The price of oil continued to drop after the U.S. gave exemptions to several countries in its sanctions on Iranian oil.
+That eased concerns about disruption in an already tight global energy markets.
+Benchmark U.S. crude slipped 41 cents to $62.69 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 4 cents to $63.10 a barrel on Monday.
-Brent crude, used to price international oils, dropped 41 cents to $72.76 per barrel.
+Brent crude, used to price international oils, dropped 67 cents to $72.50 per barrel.